Cold Creek Manor: Critical response

-The movie received negative reviews from critics.
-It holds a 12% rating on Rotten Tomatoes based on 111 reviews, with an average rating of 3.8/10.
+The film received negative reviews from critics.
+It holds a 12% rating on Rotten Tomatoes based on 109 reviews, with an average rating of 3.8/10.
 The site's consensus states: "The plot of Cold Creek Manor is too predictable and contrived to generate suspense".
 On Metacritic — which assigns a weighted mean score — the film has a score of 37 out of 100 based on 31 critics, indicating "generally negative reviews".
 Audiences surveyed by CinemaScore gave the film a grade "C−" on a scale of A+ to F.

 Stephen Holden of The New York Times observed, "A serious filmmaker like Mike Figgis can be forgiven, I suppose, for slumming, when he's got a cast as stellar as the one that infuses the scream-by-numbers thriller Cold Creek Manor with more psychological credibility than its screenplay merits".
 He said the film "belongs to the Cape Fear tradition of thrillers in which the mettle of a civilized family man is tested in a life-or-death struggle with crude macho evil".

 Roger Ebert of the Chicago Sun-Times rated the film 1½ stars and called it "an anthology of cliches" and "a thriller that thrills us only if we abandon all common sense".
-He added, "Of course preposterous things happen in all thrillers, but there must be at least a gesture in the direction of plausibility, or we lose patience".
+He added, "Of course, preposterous things happen in all thrillers, but there must be at least a gesture in the direction of plausibility, or we lose patience".

 Edward Guthmann of the San Francisco Chronicle said, "As haunted-house thrillers go, Cold Creek Manor is more ludicrous than the average but at the same time more handsomely produced.
 Hokum with a big-budget gloss, it's a simple, formulaic nail-biter ...
 The script ... grafts from every possible thriller – most of which had pilfered their predecessors – and loads on implausibilities until we wonder why the actors play it seriously".